MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/supported-browsers.md

 # Supported web browsers

-The list of supported web browsers for Portals is described in the following sections.
+The list of supported web browsers for Dynamics 365 Portals is described in the following sections.

 ## Desktop browsers